wassimseif/wassimseif.github.io/content/posts/blast_p1/index.md

 ./blastn -version
 ```

-If everything is working you should see the BLAST version information.
+If everything is working correctly, you should see the BLAST version information.

 ```bash
 blastn: 2.16.0+